 Example C: Prioritizing High-Value Deals

-Sales teams need to prioritize their effort where it counts most.
+Sales teams need to prioritize their efforts where they count most.
 Generic Lead Scores are helpful, but a revenue-centric Segment is better.

-• Segment Logic: Contacts whose Associated Company has an open Deal where the ‘Deal Stage’ is ‘Decision Maker Bought-In’ AND the ‘Amount’ property is greater than .
+Segment Logic: Contacts whose Associated Company has an open Deal where the ‘Deal Stage’ is ‘Decision Maker Bought-In’ AND the ‘Amount’ property is greater than50,000.

-• Data Point: Utilizing CRM segmentation to tailor lead nurturing can result in up to a improvement in lead conversion rates.
+Data Point: Utilizing CRM segmentation to tailor lead nurturing can result in a 300% improvement in lead conversion rates.
 Focus on the right deals, and the conversions will follow.

 Example D: Cleaning Up Engagement